 Start with the Main Hall, formally known as Astor Hall, and the grand staircase when you enter.
 This is definitely what all the Sex and the City fans will recognize.

 From there, head to the Rose Reading Room, the largest room in the library with dark wood, hand-painted ceilings, and endless rows of books.
-This is the most stunning room in my opinion.
+This is the most stunning room in my opinion and you can view it by joining a free guided tour with the NYPL staff.

-From there, check out the Children’s section, which has the original stuffed animals that inspired the timeless characters from Winnie-the-Pooh.
-The stuffed Pooh bear is accompanied by Eeyore, Piglet, Kanga, and Tigger, which all belonged to the real-life child Christopher Robin.
+From there, check out the Treasures exhibit section, which has the original stuffed animals that inspired the timeless characters from Winnie-the-Pooh.
+The stuffed Pooh bear is accompanied by Eeyore, Piglet, Kanga, and Tigger, which all belonged to the real-life child Christopher Robin along with other interesting historic artifacts.

 Other main points of interest inside the NYPL include the Rare Book Division, the Public Catalog Room, and the McGraw Rotunda, each one uniquely beautiful and definitely worth checking out!
 You do have to have a library card to check anything out from the library but all the viewing is completely free and definitely one of the best free things to do in NYC.